Ecotrust/madrona.ecotrust.org/services/index.md

 	<div class="span8">

 	<p>For over a decade, Ecotrust has been developing toolkits for decision support and spatial planning that leverage the power of GIS (geographic information systems).
 We used that expertise to develop Madrona and we are commited to the stewardship of a community of open source developers on the project.</p>

-	<p>We also offer a full range of services and can help you design and implement effective spatial planning processes with Madrona.
+	<p>We also offer a full range of services and can help you design and implement effective spatial planning tools and processes with Madrona.
 Regardless of your technology capacities, we can create a service package to meet your needs</p>

 	<h2>Technology Services</h2>

 		<ul>